xdrpp/stc/stc.1.md

 transaction must previously have been signed.

 `stc -keygen`
-:	Generate a new private/public key pair, and print them both to standard output, one per line (private key first).
+:	Generate a new private/public key pair and print them both to standard output, one per line (private key first).

 `stc -keygen mykey`